AntjeUhde/RanForCorine/README.md

 and Antje Uhde for the module Geo419 of the M.Sc.
 Geoinformatics course at the Friedrich-Schiller-University Jena.

-Please note, that due to problems installing the correct GDAL using conda this package can not be installed within an anaconda environment.
-We are currently working on a solution and will update as soon as possible.
+Please note that it is recommended to use the package with Python 3.7.

 Installation
 ------------